cicicuacacerah/cicicuacacerah/README.md

 - 👋 Hi, I’m @cicicuacacerah
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Fullstack Development
-- 📫 How to reach me ...
+- 📫 How to reach me: you can send me DM on Instagram: @cicicuacacerah
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I graduated in computer and network engineering but am more interested in web development.
 I love reading, and writing journal